 Andy joined AbelCine in 2007.
-He recently moved into the role of Director of Education, while still teaching specialized camera classes in the training department and serving as the technical editor of the blog.
+He recently moved into the role of Chief Technology Officer, while continuing to serve as the Director of Eduction and lead technical editor of the blog.

 Born and raised in Orlando, Florida, he received his Bachelors of Science in Digital Arts & Sciences from the University of Florida.
 He received his MFA in Film & Television from the Savannah College of Art and Design.

 His thesis film Bottleneck received a screening at the Tribeca Film Festival in 2007.
 Andy was also a finalist for the 2007 Student Academy Awards.
 Recently, he directed a music video for Lin McEwan’s song Now I Know, which won OnStage.com’s award for Best Pop Music Video.
 Andy’s Vimeo Channel»

 Follow Andy on Twitter: @AndyShipsides

 Jeff Lee joined the AbelCine team in 2009.
 Born and raised in New York City, Jeff Lee attended Rutgers’ Mason Gross School of Arts where he concentrated in both photography and filmmaking.
 In addition to his current role as Training Manager, Jeff is also leads specialized classes and workshops in AbelCine NY’s training center.
 He also serves as a Technical Editor on the AbelCine blog, CineTechnica.

 Additionally, Jeff is an accomplished still photographer who has traveled extensively working on documentary projects.
 His work has appeared in publications such as Shutterbug and he has been a featured Gawker Artist.
 See more of his work: jeffleephoto.com